By most definitions, the towns in Hendricks County, Indiana, would be considered suburbs of Indianapolis.

-When to visit Beasley’s Orchard: Fall is obviously a fantastic time, but you can almost go there year-round.
+Fall is obviously a fantastic time to visit Beasley’s Orchard, but you can almost go there year-round.
 (They’re hoping to make that possible soon.)
-During the winter they celebrate Christmas at the Orchard, and in summer there’s strawberry picking.
+During the winter they celebrate Christmas at the Orchard, and in summer there’s strawberry picking and sunflowers.

-When your lunch consists of fried chicken with bacon glaze, it’s a good idea to go for a stroll, so stroll we did.
-Unlike a lot of smaller towns, Danville’s downtown is no ghost town.
-There were several boutiques on the square, and I was thrilled to find Arcane Coffee Co. around the corner.
 Owner Dudley Foreman was in and gave us a sample of his cold brew.
-This is not a coffee shop.
+This is not a “coffee shop.”
 There are no fancy foamy drinks.
 Just really, really good fresh roasted coffee.

-With that pep in our step we toured the courthouse.
-Inside, we marveled at the flag hanging from the stained glass dome.
 Outside, the building was surrounded by scarecrows.
-Every year Danville runs a contest and turns the lawn of the government building into a creative and charming welcome.
+Every fall Danville runs a contest and turns the lawn of the government building into a creative and charming welcome.